nus-cs3281/2023/students/tlylt/observations.md

 - Automatic PR flaw detection (e.g. broken links, typos, etc.)
 - Establishing code owners and auto-assigning reviewers
+- A dedicated documentation dashboard for writing documentation

 #### Suggested areas of improvement for the external project

+I think the project has merit in its own right, especially given the number of page views it gets.
+However, I think there are indeed areas of improvement that can be made.
+For example, the search functionality and UX is not as good as it could be.
+While the search input box gives immediate results in the form of a dropdown, if the search term is not found, the user will have to go to the dedicated search page, which shows a list of search results in plain text.
+This feels awkward, and I think I would be forced to search for the same term on Google instead.
+Another thing for improvement is the sidebar.
+The left sidebar of pages can be quite long and at times, it is not clear how the pages are structured.
+I think better categorization of the items in the sidebar would help.